-Central Maine Community College as many education programs approved for the training of veterans and their dependents.
-All students who expect to receive veteran education benefits are encouraged to visit http://www.benefits.va.gov/gibill to review important information about how each benefit program works and to complete an application for benefits.
+Central Maine Community College has many education programs approved for the training of veterans and their dependents.
+All students who expect to receive veteran education benefits are encouraged to contact the School Certifying Official in CMCC Student Financial Services at (207) 755-5328 or by emailing cm-sfs@cmcc.edu.

-Students who expect to receive veteran education benefits are encouraged to contact the Office of Financial Aid at (207) 755-5328.

-Withdrawal from the College (Financial Aid)
+Withdrawal from the College and Financial Aid

 Students who receive federal student aid funding are subject to mandated federal refund procedures upon withdrawal from the College.
-The Office of Financial Aid is required to calculate which portion of federal grant and loan funds must be returned to the federal aid programs in situations where a student recipient withdraws before the 60 percent point in the semester.
-If the student is considered to have earned all of their federal student assistance for the semester and funds will not be returned.
+Student Financial Services is required to calculate which portion of federal grant and loan funds must be returned to the federal aid programs in situations where a student recipient withdraws before the 60 percent point in the semester.
+If the student withdraws after the 60 percent point in the semester, the student is considered to have earned all of their federal student assistance for the semester and funds will not be returned.